Rakeela/dragora-notes/ideological-interpretations-of-The-Viceroy.md

 	13. Protection rating:  1/5
 	14. Technological smoothness:  5/5
 	15. Technological extremophilia:  5/5
+	16. Stress/Boredom rating:  2/5 (Calm)
-	16. Me-points: -1/3
+	17. Me-points: -1/3
-	17. Special categories:  Diversifying, Hypersmooth, Nightmare
+	18. Special categories:  Diversifying, Hypersmooth, Nightmare
-	18. Conversion potential:  Unknown
+	19. Conversion potential:  Unknown
 55. Beyonder Embassy
 	1. Narrative indicator:  Your goals can be excluded from analyses as they are immaterial to process and results.
 What matters is what you're doing and what happens as a result of you doing it.
 	2. Mechanism proposal:  This is actually a really straightforward insight that can save lives.